Seven Opportunities: India-Thai Businesses

 The next step will be the signing of a mega free trade agreement by India and other “ASEAN plus six” partners.
 The Regional Comprehensive Economic Partnership (RCEP) is a proposed free trade agreement (FTA) among the ten ASEAN member states and the six states with which ASEAN has existing FTAs (Australia, China, India, Japan, South Korea and New Zealand).
 This regional trade deal could boost India’s strategic and economic position in the Asia-Pacific and will cover a broad spectrum of issues such as trade in goods, services, investment, competition, intellectual property rights, and other areas of economic and technical cooperation.

 #3.
-Thailand offers a generous investment promotion for foreign investments.
+Thailand Board of Investment: Thailand offers a generous investment promotion for Indian investments.
 With effect from January 1, 2015, Thailand re-invented its investment promotion legislation as a substantial part of its overall national industrial policy, political control and economic governance.

 #4.
-In Thailand, there are several production facilities which base on German and European technology and product engineering and might be a rewarding target for Indian company buyers.
+Acquisition of Thai companies: In Thailand, there are several production facilities which base on German and European technology and product engineering and might be a rewarding target for Indian company buyers.
 They could even consider moving the trademarks, technologies and production facilities to India.

 #5.
-Thailand is a preferred investment market for real estate.
+Property investments in Thailand: The land of smile is a preferred investment market for real estate.
 Although there are some limitations for foreign buyers, the acquisition can be structured in a way to circumvent the restriction to assure a sustainable investment.

 Tax planning considerations